undistro/zora/README.md

 `gcloud`, which can be used to obtain an authentication token.

 Undistro Inspect just needs a _serviceaccount_ token.

+> **Important:**
+> Ensure you are in the context of the cluster that you want to connect.
+> - Display list of contexts: `kubectl config get-contexts`
+> - Display the current-context: `kubectl config current-context`
+> - Set the default context to my-cluster-name: `kubectl config use-context my-cluster-name`

 1. Create the service account with `view` permissions:
 ```shell